jweaver72/EGZUMMER-WIKI/Button-functions.md

 * long press - user programmable in the menu: `F2Long`
 * this button can also be used to send tone 1750Hz by holding it together with `PTT` button

+# External key
+## `PTT`
+* Push To Talk button.
+* The PTT on external microphone acts different than the internal PTT (side-)button.
+On external PTT the TX waits until no RX-signal is received.

 # Custom button functions
 3 buttons can have its function changed.
 To change the function go to menu:
 * `F1Shrt` - side button 1, short press